vlpacheco/Machine-Learning-ANNs-applied-to-Geotechnical-issues/README.md

 # Machine-Learning-ANNs-applied-to-Geotechnical-issues
-This work is related to an application of ANNs to a Geotechnical issue.
+This repository is related to an application of ANNs to a Geotechnical issue.
 So, the abstract of the research article goes as:
 Techniques that reduce the use of common cement such as Portland are the subject of studies in the current state-of-the-art.
 Biocementation, or called Microbially Induced Calcite Precipitation (MICP) is a geotechnical alternative,